arkarn2020/hooks_basics/README.md

         [ ]

-  > a) if it's empty effect will run only once at initial rendering of component.
+  > a) if it's empty, effect will run only once at initial rendering of component.

         [somestateVariable]

-  > b) if present, effect will run if somestateVariable changes its state/value inside component
+  > b) if present, effect will run if `somestateVariable` changes its state/value inside component

 3. Conditional rendering using react hooks